gary-archer/oauth.websample.final/README.md

 ### Programming Languages

-* TypeScript and ReactJS are used to develop the SPA and its non functional requirements
+* TypeScript and ReactJS are used to implement the SPA

 ### SPA Middleware Used